Sierra Nevada Adventures Single Day Rides

-If you've been looking for a dual sport adventure with an opportunity to explore a remote gold mine, then look no further this is the adventure you've been looking for.
-Slate Mountain Mine Dual Sport Adventure Ride begins in the historic gold rush town of Placerville and explores wagon roads, twisty single-lane paved roads and remote dirt roads in search of a remote abandon gold mine from the California Gold Rush.
+If you've been looking for a dual-sport adventure ride with an opportunity to EXPLORE a remote gold mine, then look no further, this is the ADVENTURE you've been looking for.
+Slate Mountain Mine ride explores a combination of curvy back roads, single-lane goat roads, and remote OFF-ROAD routes in search of a remote abandon gold mine from the California Gold Rush.

 The immediate impact for Marshall was negative.
 His sawmill failed when the all able-bodied men in the area abandoned everything to search for gold.
 Before long, arriving hordes of prospectors forced him off his land.
 Marshall soon left the area.
 Marshall returned to Coloma in 1857 and found some success in the 1860s with a vineyard he started.
 That venture ended in failure towards the end of the decade, due mostly to higher taxes and increased competition.
 He returned to prospecting in the hopes of finding success.
 He became a partner in a gold mine near Kelsey, California but the mine yielded nothing and left Marshall practically bankrupt.
 The California State Legislature awarded him a two-year pension in 1872 in recognition of his role in an important era in California history.
 It was renewed in 1874 and 1876 but lapsed in 1878.
 Marshall, penniless, eventually ended up living in a small cabin and died in Kelsey on August 10, 1885.

 Single-Day Ride (20 rider max)

 This dual-sport adventure ride is designed for medium (650cc+) to large (1200cc+) adventure bikes.

 Off-road terrain is rated “mild to moderate” with lots of gold rush history & adventure.

 Ride distance approx.: 175 miles round trip (65 miles dirt roads)

 *Gas stop (125-mile range required)